muhimasri/b-editable-table/README.md

 # BootstrapVue Editable Table
 ![Demo](https://github.com/muhimasri/b-editable-table/blob/main/images/demo.gif)

-A Vue Editable Table that extends and inherits all Bootstrap table features and provide an easy way to edit cells.
+BootstrapVue Editable Table is a Vue table component that enables cell editing and inherits/supports all other features from [Bootstrap Table](https://bootstrap-vue.org/docs/components/table).

-This is an early stage Beta and requires testing and validation.
-So please help by creating issues or new features requests.
+**This is still an early stage beta version so please help by creating issues with proper labels (bug, question, enhancement...).** Thank you in advance 🙏

-If you'd like to understand the code to contribute, please read this article for details.
+If you'd like to contribute, please read this [introductory article](https://muhimasri.com/blogs/create-an-editable-dynamic-table-with-bootstrap-vue/).

 ## Prerequisite

 A basic understanding of [BootstrapVue Table](https://bootstrap-vue.org/docs/components/table).

-This component requires Bootstrap and Vue Bootstrap.
+You're required to install Bootstrap and Bootstrap Vue in your project:

 ```
 npm install bootstrap bootstrap-vue